 Many customer-owned banks have strong community roots.
 The mutual sector has a long and admirable history of that.
 What sets Bank Australia apart is how we’ve chosen to use the freedom that customer ownership gives us, specifically who we’re doing it with.

 We’ve built a community of like-minded customers who care deeply about social and environmental issues, and they’re active participants in how the bank runs.
-Every customer is technically a shareholder, with a voice and a vote.
-They elect our board, vote on changes to our constitution, and actively shape our strategy and direction.
+Every customer has a voice and a vote.
+They elect our board, vote on changes to our constitution, and their views help influence our strategy and direction.

 Every couple of years, we survey around 2,000 customers to genuinely understand what matters to them.
 When we developed our responsible banking policy back in 2018, we validated it with customers before taking it to the board.
-Our customers’ priorities became the foundation of our business strategy, focused on four key impact areas: climate action; nature and biodiversity; First Nations recognition and respect; and affordable and accessible housing.
+Our customers’ priorities inform our business strategy, focused on four key impact areas: climate action; nature and biodiversity; First Nations recognition and respect; and affordable and accessible housing.

 From there, we layered on questions like: What can we actually do as a bank?
 How can we make a positive difference?
 Where do we have a track record, and what does society expect from us?
 But customer input remains our touchstone – our foundation.